 - Wawel Hill and Castle – Medieval royal castle and museum area.
 Try to visit at least one of the buildings in the museum complex.

-- Cloth Hall – The huge building on the main square is home to little shops with handmade goods and unique gifts.
+- Cloth Hall – The huge building on the main square houses little shops with handmade goods and unique gifts.
 It’s free to walk through and have a look around.

 - Kazimierz – The old Jewish Quarter is filled with cool cafes and bars.
 This is a great place to stay in Krakow if you want to be in a lively, hipster neighbourhood.